saxxie-dev/learnct.lol/README.md

 A cute compilation of "Introduction to category theory for X"-type texts.
 Mainly books, but couple others in there as well.
 Quality of said texts was not considered, only how well they matched the criteria and had a distinct profession associated with them.

+## Contributing
+Found a book or paper that matches the theme but isn't listed yet?
+Open an issue and I'll get around to it, probably.

 ## Developing

 To start a development server: